 The enlightenment teaching of the Essene was known as THE WAY.
 This teaching became the final interpretation on the Law and the speaking of the Prophets, as revealed by Yeshua Messiah, and became the transitional teaching of the early church.
-Many of these teaching are contained in modern religious thought, many are not.

 Through Abel the character attributes of faith and righteousness are introduced, and are established as working principles of the Way.